How has De Ligt gone from 'invincible' at Ajax to benched at Juventus? | Goal.com

 "I don’t know myself why I’m not playing as well as I’d like.
 All I can do is continue to work, to do my best and to try to learn from my team-mates."

+Up until now, De Ligt has spent more time speaking to the press than he would have licked, forced to dismiss Patrick Kluivert's claim that he regrets picking Juve over Barcelona, and rubbish reports that he had to be put on special carb-free diet to get himself in shape.

-Crucially, Sarri is "convinced" that De Ligt will become the best defender in the world but is, quite understandably, preaching patience.
+Crucially, Sarri remains "convinced" that De Ligt will become the best defender in the world but is, quite understandably, preaching patience.

 "He comes from a much more open and less tactical league than ours, the kind where errors happen and nobody notices," the Juve coach told DAZN.
 "It’s only natural he’ll need a period of apprenticeship."